andrxu/envoy-ratelimit/README.md

-# Envoy-based Rate Limit Service
+# Envoy Rate Limit Service

 This repository demonstrates how the Envoy rate limit service works.